tommaho/Jupyter-Python-Example-Library/README.md

-# NOTE: This should be cloned an run locally!
+# NOTE: Clone and run locally.
 ### The in-notebook links won't work correctly when viewing on GitHub.

 ### Jupyter-Python-Example-Library

-Collection of Python examples in Jupyter with links and notes.
+My living note collection while I shift toward Python & Jupyter for DS ad hoc work.

+It's sort of a mess.
+I'll organize and update as I have time.